 Chateau Talbot also produces a white Bordeaux wine called Le Caillou Blanc.
 Le Caillou Blanc is the only white wine produced in the Saint Julien appellation.
 In fact, it is also one of the first white Bordeaux wines ever produced in the Medoc.
 The first vintages of Talbot Le Caillou Blanc came out in the 1930’s.
 There is a second wine, Connetable Talbot as well as a third wine, Seigneur de Talbot.

-Serving and Decanting Chateau Talbot with the Best Wine, Food, Pairing Tips
+Serving Chateau Talbot with the Best Wine, Food, Pairing Tips

 Château Talbot Wine Tasting Notes